mononym/dotyaml/docs/guides/livebooks.md

   ])
 ```

-Now your Livebooks can install apps using `Dotenvy` as you would other applications.
+Now your Livebooks can install apps using `Dotyaml` as you would other applications.
 In your Livebook setup, include a `Mix.install/2` block like the following:

 ```elixir
 Mix.install(